The Tribute Money. Peter Finding the Silver Coin in the Mouth of the Fish (Jordaens, National Gallery of Denmark)

 The Tribute Money.
-Peter Finding the Silver Coin in the Mouth of the Fish is a painting by Jacob Jordaens created some time between 1616 and 1634.
+Peter Finding the Silver Coin in the Mouth of the Fish is an oil painting by Flemish artist Jacob Jordaens created some time between 1616 and 1634.
 It is in the collection of the National Gallery of Denmark in Copenhagen (Inventory number KMS3198).
 It depicts the story of Jesus sending the apostle Peter to find a silver coin in the mouth of a fish as recounted in the Gospel according to Matthew 17:24-27.
 The composition was referred to as the "Ferry Boat to Antwerp" by the 17th-century German art historian and painter Joachim von Sandrart who interpreted the composition as a genre scene showing the ferry boat to Antwerp setting off from the jetty.

 Description

 The painting is derived from the story in Matthew 17:24-27 which recounts Jesus asking the apostle to go to the lake at Capernaum to throw out his line and open the mouth of the first fish he would catch.
 Jesus assures Peter he will find a four-drachma coin in the fish's mouth.
 The coin was needed to pay the local temple tax, which every Israelite was required to pay to the temple in Jerusalem.
 The Gospel story does not itself recount the story of Peter following up on Jesus' instruction and catching the fish.